Wolox/fastlane-mobile/README.md

 ## Running on CI

-If you are running these scripts on any Continuous Integration service, just set `RUNNING_ON_CI` environment variable (to any value not empty), so that all confirmation messages will be skipped assuming everything is correctly configured.
+If you are running these scripts on any Continuous Integration service, just set `RUNNING_ON_CI` environment variable to `true`, so that all confirmation messages are skipped, assuming everything is correctly configured.